colalb1/Parallel-QR-Decomposition/README.md

 The most common occurrence of these is design matrices for machine learning where the number of data points is much larger than the number of features.
 Other common applications of tall-and-skinny matrices are Fourier transforms in sensors, finite element methods, and the Jacobian matrices for iterative optimization algorithms.

 $A$ matrix is "short-and-wide" when $m \ll n$.
-Short-and-wide problems are analogous to tall-and-skinny problems under the transpose operation.
+Short-and-wide problems are analogous to tall-and-skinny problems under a transpose operation.

 ### Machine Epsilon or Machine Precision